-Federal Work-Study (FWS) is a program where you can work and earn money for your education.
+Federal Work-Study (FWS) is a federal aid program where you can work and earn money for your education.
 Earnings are given to students based upon the rate of pay and the hours worked on a bi-weekly basis.
-The FWS at SLU does not reduce the tuition, but rather provides a resource for a student's living expenses.
-Students must be enrolled at least half-time to be eligible.
+At SLU, FWS does not reduce the tuition, but rather provides a resource for a student's living expenses through a paycheck issued directly to the student.
 Funds are limited and are awarded to those with financial need as determined by the Free Application for Federal Student Aid (FAFSA).

 To apply, complete the following forms depending on the term when you’d like to work.

 - Request funds early.
 Funding is limited for this federal aid program.
 The earlier you complete the required forms (see table above), the greater possibility that you’ll be awarded.

 - Accept the award.
 If you are eligible and funds are available, funds will be posted for you to accept under your financial aid award via your mySLU account.
 You can decline the funds at any time if you make other employment plans.

 - Find a job.
 After you’ve been awarded, you should diligently begin your search for a position.
 While there are many available positions on campus, being award FWS funds does not guarantee a position.
 To pursue positions on campus, register online via SLU’s CareerLink database.
 Set up your personal profile so you can search and apply for open positions.
 You may hold an FWS and a regular student work position concurrently, but you may only have one FWS position at a time.
 There are also FWS positions with Legal Services of Eastern Missouri or Land of Lincoln.
 Students must contact the organization to apply.

 - Follow-up after applying for jobs.
 Maintain a record of positions and contact information each time you apply.
 Don't hesitate to politely follow up with your contact if you haven't heard anything within 2 weeks of application.
 Ensure that your personal contact information is up-to-date and you are checking your email/voicemail regularly.